 - Secure your home by making it as shakeproof as possible.

-- Purchase or assemble an emergency kit.
+- Purchase or assemble an emergency kit, and properly store it.

 - Know the principle “drop, cover, and hold on” and follow it in the event of an earthquake.